 WHERE and WHEN WILL IT START?

 Our two acres of land are around 20km north of Nakuru, near Wanyororo in Bahati constituency.
 It’s in a beautiful location just down the road from the Menengai Crater!
 There are at least seven government primary schools in the local area, and it’s close to a good road for delivering free school meals in the vicinity.
-We’re in the final stages of construction of our kitchen and hope to begin providing meals to local schools in late 2024 or early 2025.
-We’ve already grown and harvested two crops of maize — supplying our free school meals programme at Nyathuna Primary School!
+We’re in the final stages of fitting our kitchen and hope to begin providing meals to local schools in early 2026.
+We’ve already grown and harvested four crops of maize — supplying our free school meals programme at Nyathuna Primary School!

 Our beautiful new building in May 2024.
 It includes a kitchen to provide free school meals, a community hall, and an office for our social worker to meet with sponsored students and their families.